Wanda Seux

 Juana Amanda Seux Ramírez (3 January 1948 – 2 September 2020), better known as Wanda Seux, was a Paraguayan-Mexican vedette, dancer, and actress, who enjoyed a long career in film, television, and theatre in Mexico.

 Biography

 Wanda Seux was born in Paraguay, but as a child she moved with her family to the Argentine province of Salta.
-Her family was of Syrian-Lebanese origin.
+Her family was of Syrian origin.
 She married at the age of 23 following a family custom.